Atry/scalajs-all-in-one-template/README.md

      The root directory of static assets sources.
      * index.html

-       The main page in release mode, which references uglified version of CSS and JS resources.
+       The main page in release mode, which references uglified CSS and JS resources.
      * devMod.html

        The main page in development mode, which references indented CSS and JS resources.